The usual way to give the semantics of an automata theoretic structure is to describe the execution of such a structure as a run (cf. figure 5.5).

 (usually '1' for the beginning, can be also '0') and a state counter

-.
-If is a start state with then
+is a start state with

 5.1.
 The tape starts with position '1' (or '0') with one section for reading and one for writing and can be infinite.
 In the beginning

-all clocks connected to states have to be set to zero '0'.
+connected to states have to be set to zero '0'.

 A simple version of a run -or an execution- of an automaton can then be interpreted as a protocol of the cycles described above.
 The statement of each cycle which does not cause an error contains the following elements: